-We do not use or store very toxic chemicals in teaching.
-We always use the least hazardous product possible in the support areas of the school.
-If we use toxic or corrosive chemicals in teaching, they are normally used only by teachers, wearing suitable protective equipment for demonstration.
+Staff do not use or store very toxic chemicals for teaching.
+Staff use the least hazardous product possible when using them as part of a lesson.
+If toxic or corrosive chemicals are used in teaching, they are used by teachers, wearing suitable protective equipment for demonstration.

-Training
+COSHH Training